Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Abstract

 \section{Abstract}

-Existing approaches for video moment retrieval and highlight detection are not able to align text and video features efficiently, resulting in unsatisfying performance and limited production usage.
-To address this, we propose a novel architecture that utilizes recent foundational video models designed for such alignment.
-Combined with the introduced Saliency-Guided Cross Attention mechanism and a hybrid DETR architecture, our approach significantly enhances performance in both moment retrieval and highlight detection tasks.
-For even better improvement, we developed InterVid-MR, a large-scale and high-quality dataset for pretraining.
-Using it, our architecture achieves state-of-the-art results on the QVHighlights, Charades-STA and TACoS benchmarks.
-The proposed approach provides an efficient and scalable solution for both zero-shot and fine-tuning scenarios in video-language tasks.
-The dataset and code will be published as open-source\footnote{https://github.com/ai-forever/sg-detr}.
+With the rapid growth of video content available, the ability to search for specific moments within videos using textual queries has become increasingly relevant.
+This is crucial in many scenarios, from surveillance cameras where it may be necessary to find specific events in extensive video streams to searching for exciting movie scenes.
+However, existing approaches for video Moment Retrieval and Highlight Detection often struggle to effectively align text and video features, limiting their performance.
+We argue that utilizing recent foundational video models designed for video-text alignment can overcome these limitations.
+We propose a novel architecture that utilizes such models to test this hypothesis.
+Combined with our novel Saliency-Guided Cross Attention mechanism and a hybrid DETR architecture, our approach provides significantly improved results.
+To further enhance our approach, we developed InterVid-MR — a large-scale, high-quality dataset specifically designed for a pretraining stage.
+Extensive experiments and comparisons with current state-of-the-art methods confirm the effectiveness of the approach, achieving 58.8 mAP on QVHighlights, 60.7 R@1 mIoU on Charades-STA, and 42.4 R@1 mIoU on TACoS.
+These results highlight the efficiency and scalability of the method for video-language tasks in both zero-shot and fine-tuning scenarios.
+The dataset and code will be publicly available. \footnote{https://gracikk-ds.github.io/sg-detr/}